Enter the 2021 Washington Youth Tour Essay Contest

-Area high school sophomores, juniors and seniors have the chance win an all-expenses-paid trip to Washington, D.C. next summer to participate in the National Rural Electric Cooperative Association’s Electric Cooperative Youth Tour leadership program.
+Area high school sophomores, juniors, and seniors have the chance to win an all-expenses-paid trip to Washington, D.C. next summer to participate in the National Rural Electric Cooperative Association’s (NRECA) Electric Cooperative Youth Tour leadership program.

-One local winner will be among 1,500 high school students chosen from across the nation to tour Washington, D.C., in June, 2020.
-The lucky winner will learn more about how government works, visit the Smithsonian Institute, Arlington National Cemetery, Capitol Hill, Mount Vernon, the FDR Memorial, the World War II Memorial and more.
+One local winner will be among 1,500 high school students chosen from across the nation to tour Washington, D.C., in June 2021.
+The lucky winner will learn more about how government works, visit the Smithsonian Institute, Arlington National Cemetery, Capitol Hill, Mount Vernon, the FDR Memorial, the World War II Memorial, and more.

-An application form for the 2020 Washington Youth Tour is available at the cooperative office in Portola, and for download and print here.
+An application form for the 2021 Washington Youth Tour is located below and is available at the cooperative office in Portola.

 The essay should be no less than 500 words and no more than 1,000 words.

 Essays will be judged on creativity and content (with consideration given to spelling and grammar) by the editorial staff of Ruralite magazine in Oregon.